OpenDroneMap/odm-benchmarks/CONTRIBUTING.md

 * e.g., "2h 25m" (hours, minutes)

 Post your results on the [ODM community forum](https://community.opendronemap.org/).
 If you have any problems or questions, post those too.
+You can also edit the files in this repository, and submit a pull request.

 Thank you for contributing your results!